 |Base ingredients||Specific grape type||Any grapes||Different kinds of fruits|

 |Distillation||Distilled to proof or Watered down after distillation||Watered down after distillation||Watered down after distillation|

 |Flavoring||Partly allowed||Allowed||Not Allowed|

 Where is Pisco From?

-Presumingly, as one can tell from the early history of pisco, Peru was the first country to produce pisco.
+Presumingly, Peru was the first country to produce pisco.
 Still, there is an ongoing dispute between Chile and Peru, regarding the origin of a grape spirit with the name pisco.

-As you can see from the respective regulations, Peruvian Pisco, and Chilean Pisco are similar but not the same thing.
+As you can see from the respective regulations below, Peruvian Pisco, and Chilean Pisco are similar but not the same thing.
 So the main controversy is actually about the name.

 Both countries have pisco as their national drink, rely on the spirit economically, and both may have a right to call it their own.

 Yet, the first official record of pisco as a grape spirit is from Peru, and so is, most likely, the name.
 Spanish export documents from the City of Pisco in South Peru from 1764 mention a spirit with that name -Possibly a reference to the Quechuan word for bird Pisqu, by the way.

 Naturally, that doesn't mean Chile didn't start producing a similar alcoholic beverage from grapes around the same time.
 After all, the Spanish brought their grapevines two both countries around the same time as well.